momori256/momori.dev/blog/building-a-lisp-like-language-from-scratch-in-rust.md

     }
 ```

-It may be benefitial to mention that it uses [raw identifier](https://doc.rust-lang.org/rust-by-example/compatibility/raw_identifiers.html) `r#else` to use `else` as a variable.
+It's worth mentioning that it uses [raw identifier](https://doc.rust-lang.org/rust-by-example/compatibility/raw_identifiers.html) with `r#else` to use `else` as a variable.

-If expression is implemented relatively easily as it is built on top of existing logic.
-However, function or defining variable requires more work.
-Try it by yourself if interested, and check out and use [lip repo](https://github.com/momori256/lip) as a reference.
+`If` is implemented relatively easily.
+However, adding functions or variable definitions requires more work.
+Feel free to explore these aspects on your own, and check out and use the [lip repo](https://github.com/momori256/lip) as a reference.

 ## Conclusion

-We went through the implementation of an interpreter, demysifying it.
-Both Rust's powerfull features and Lisp's simple sytax makes it easy to parse lp.
+In this exploration of interpreter implementation, we demystified the process by leveraging Rust's powerful features and embracing Lisp's straightforward syntax.

-I believe interpreter can be a good practice beyond hello world or to-do app.
-There are a plenty of room for improvement, and it'll be a good exercise.
+The journey through building an interpreter extends beyond the typical "hello world" or to-do app projects.
+It serves as a valuable exercise, showcasing the elegance and flexibility that Rust offers.